Ian Evatt: Chesterfield

 Evatt signed for Division Two club Chesterfield in July 2003, with manager Roy McFarland saying that Evatt was his number-one target to take to the club.
 Initially he played in midfield, where he struggled, before being moved by McFarland into central defence, where his performances improved.
 He went on to become the club captain and he won the Player of the Season award for the 2003–04 season.
 However, in the summer he needed a further hernia operation as the operation the previous year while he was with Derby did not fix the problem.

 On 26 August 2004, Evatt signed a contract extension with the club to the summer of 2007, saying that it took him just five minutes to make the decision to sign, as he felt the club were "going in the right direction".
 In February 2005, Chesterfield turned down an offer for Evatt from Bristol City.
 He was also attracting interest from other clubs, including Leicester City.

-At the end of the 2004–05 season, Evatt won the SIFA Player of the Season Award and was runner-up in the CFSS Player of the Season Award.
-He made a total of 84 league appearances, scoring nine goals for Chesterfield.
+At the end of the 2004–05 season, Evatt won the SIFA Player of the Season award and was runner-up in the CFSS Player of the Season Award.
+He made 84 league appearances for Chesterfield, scoring nine goals.